dwarvesf/playbook/engineering/Testing/QA-best-practices.md

 1. The service runs as expected and is considered to be created with good practices.
 2. The service can be easily and cost efficiently maintained and operated.
-3. The service can be continuously improved and modified cost efficiently
+3. The service can be continuously improved and modified cost efficiently.

 On high level QA work and practices can be divided into two processes.